-Over two-thirds of students who begin CSULB as freshmen eventually earn baccalaureate degrees and just over 53% do so within six years.
-Nearly 80% of CSULB transfer students eventually earn baccalaureate degrees and almost 70% do so within four years of transferring.
+Over two-thirds of students who begin CSULB as freshmen eventually earn baccalaureate degrees and just over 56% do so within six years.
+Over 80% of CSULB transfer students eventually earn baccalaureate degrees and over 71% do so within four years of transferring.

 CSULB’s current graduation rates are higher than most other public, comprehensive universities of similar large size, funding and student mix.
 CSULB graduation rates have been improving and the campus continues to work toward still more gains.

 |Graduation Rates for All Transfer Students|